Pylons/pyramid/docs/narr/views.rst

   declaration (see :ref:`urldispatch_chapter`) that must match before this view will be called.
-Note that the ``route`` configuration referred to by ``route_name`` usually has a ``*traverse`` token in the value of its ``path``, representing a part of the path that will be used by :term:`traversal` against the result of the route's :term:`root factory`.
+Note that the ``route`` configuration referred to by ``route_name`` usually has a ``*traverse`` token in the value of its ``pattern``, representing a part of the path that will be used by :term:`traversal` against the result of the route's :term:`root factory`.